topofocus/active-orient/README.md

 A simple ruby wrapper for the REST-API of OrientDB

 OrientDB is still under heavy development.
-Any non-java binary-API-binding is therefor subject of constant changes.
+Any non-java binary-API-binding is therefore subject of constant changes.

 OrientDB provides a high-level REST-HTTP-API as well.
 This is most likely robust.